vutanguofa/germ-stoppers-backend/README.md

 # Germs Stoppers Backend Office

 ## Description
 This repo includes a working backend office to allow users to manage orders.
 It includes the option to create manual orders, edit orders, and create new users (admin).
-Using the Briantree node library, we were able to include an API to process manual payments as part of day-to-day operations.
+Using the Briantree node library to fulfill the "new" library requirement, we were able to include an API to process manual payments as part of day-to-day operations.

 ## Table of Contents